shyukri/ceph/doc/radosgw/dynamicresharding.rst

    # radosgw-admin objects expire-stale list --bucket {bucketname}

-Displays a list of object names and expiration times in JSON format.
+This will return a json of object names and their delete at times.

 Deleting: